 Many protests were held throughout the country.
 U.S. cities like Los Angeles, New York, Boston, Washington, D.C., and Philadelphia.
 A protest was also held at the Detroit Airport on the same day as the Hamtramck protest.

 This was Michala’s first time attending a protest so she didn’t really know what to expect.
-She was amazed at how many people came out to support the Muslim community and she told me she felt it was a very valuable learning experience for her.
-She was inspired to also show her support for Muslims.
+She was amazed at how many people came out to support the Muslim community.
+She told me she felt it was a very valuable learning experience for her.
+She said she also felt inspired to show her support for Muslims.

 I’m glad I brought my daughter with me because I wanted to show her how people from all cultures can come together and support one another.
 I’ve always raised my children to love and respect all people no matter their culture, race, gender, sexual orientation, or religion.